 This pack focuses on a specific CEM Verbal Reasoning question type that comes up frequently.
 It’s relatively unusual and, in our experience, students can find it difficult to get to grips with.
 There are 20 tests included, all designed to match the exact format and style used in the actual exam.
 Answer sheets and answers are included.

 These packs focus on multiple-choice comprehension, which will feature in the CEM 11+ Ribston Hall exam.
 There are 15 comprehension tests included in each pack.
-Pack 1 focuses on classical fiction and Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.
+Pack 1 focuses on classical fiction, Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.

 CEM 11+ exams, such as the 11 plus Ribston Hall test, focus heavily on assessing a child’s vocabulary.
 These packs each introduce 200 words within context, helping students to improve both their vocabulary and spelling.
 This will prove useful for the Verbal Reasoning section of the exam.
 Pack 2 is designed to be more challenging than Pack 1.